Allow loading remote contents and showing images to get the best out of this email.Kubernetes Weekly Newsletter, Kaptain, a FAUN Newsletter.

 You received this email because you are subscribed to FAUN.

-🐾 FAUN is a world wide community of developers 👣 We help developers learn and grow by keeping them up with what matters.
+We (🐾) help developers (👣) learn and grow by keeping them up with what matters.

 You can manage your subscription options here (recommended) or use the old way here (legacy).
 If you have any problem, read this or reply to this email.